cytoscape/cytoscape.js/documentation/md/collection/collection.md

 ```

 You can ensure that you're reading from the element you want by using a [selector](#selectors) to narrow down the collection to one element (i.e. `eles.size() === 1`) or the [`eles.eq()`](#collection/iteration/eles.eq) function.

+Collections are iterable for modern browsers which support the [iteration protocols](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols).
+This allows for the use of features such as the spread operator, for-of loops, and destructuring.
+For more in-depth information about the protocols see [here](https://exploringjs.com/es6/ch_iteration.html).